hakre on wordpress

 You’ve ever wondered about who is in the core team of WordPress?
 Last year in Portland Jane Wells was talking about “How WordPress Core Decisions Get Made“.
 I compiled some information about the Who is Who of the core team … Continue reading

-Posted in Pressed, Reports, Linked
+Posted in Linked, Pressed, Reports

 Tagged Alex Mills, Andrew Nacin, Andrew Ozz, Andy Skelton, Automattic, Core, Core Team, Cristi Burcă, Daryl Koopersmith, Dion Hulse, Donncha O Caoimh, Foundation, Infographic, Jane Wells, John O'Nolan, Jon Cave, Joseph Scott, Mark Jaquith, Matt Mullenweg, Matt Thomas, Michael D Adams, Nikolay Bachiyski, Peter Westwood, postaweek2011, Ryan Boren, Samuel Wood, Team, Wordpress, Wordpress Foundation, Wordpress Infographic